simonmichael/hledger_site/src/journal-entries.md

     It's not a physical account like your wallet (AKA assets:cash), or a bank account (like Liabilities:Acme Credit Card); it's an expense account.

 3. We also use a convenient sign notation: money leaving an account (a Credit, in bookkeeping language) is written as a negative number, and money entering an account (a Debit) is written as a positive number.
-Together with 1, this means the amounts in a transaction's journal entry must always add up to zero.
+   Together with rule 1, this means the amounts in a transaction must always add up to zero.

 4. Why is there no amount next to Liabilities:Acme Credit Card, above ?
     As a convenience, we are allowed to leave one amount blank, and